Prakash2350/An-analysis-of-Generalized-Gaussian-Integrals-of-Type-I-and-II/README.md

-# An Analysis of the Generalized Gaussian Integrals and Gaussian-Like Integrals of Type I and II
+# An Analysis of the Generalized Gaussian Integrals and Gaussian - Like Integrals of Type I and II

 This repository accompanies the research paper "An Analysis of the Generalized Gaussian Integrals and Gaussian Like Integrals of Type I and II" published in the *Journal of Nepal Mathematical Society* (Vol. 7, Issue 2, 2024).
 In this work, we explore a family of integrals related to Gaussian functions, focusing on two distinct types of Gaussian-like integrals: